 Jeff Seul is a lawyer and conflict resolution scholar-practitioner.

-Mr. Seul is Lecturer on Peace Studies at Harvard Divinity School.
-He teaches courses on religion, conflict, and peacebuilding and on the resolution of conflicts involving deeply held values, including Negotiation Across Worldviews (a course cross-registered at Harvard Law School).
-Mr. Seul was a senior associate of the Program on International Conflict Analysis and Resolution at the Weatherhead Center for International Affairs during his graduate studies at Harvard Divinity School and Harvard Law School and while teaching full-time in the negotiation and conflict resolution fields at Harvard Law School earlier in his career.
+Mr. Seul is Lecturer on Law at Harvard Law School and Lecturer on Peace Studies at Harvard Divinity School.
+He teaches courses on religion, conflict, and peacebuilding and on the resolution of conflicts involving deeply held values, including Negotiation Across Worldviews.
+Mr. Seul previously was a senior associate of the Program on International Conflict Analysis and Resolution at the Weatherhead Center for International Affairs.
 His scholarship focuses on negotiating and mediating across differing worldviews; the causes of protracted and violent conflict (including conflict with a religious dimension); and peacebuilding, reconciliation, and transitional justice (including the relationship between conflict resolution and human rights).
 He has served as a facilitator, mediator, arbitrator or adviser in a broad variety of conflicts.

 Mr. Seul is a partner in the law firm Holland & Knight, where he chairs the Technology & Telecommunications Industry Sector Group.
 He previously served as general counsel of Groove Networks, a software company acquired by Microsoft in 2005.
 Mr. Seul has served as a director of several other companies in the technology and renewable energy sectors.